-A special thank you to our friends at Alaska Railroad, Kenai Fjords Tours by Pursuit, Philips Cruises & Tours, LLC, Ascending Path, and the Alyeska Resort for providing accommodation.
-All thoughts, opinions, and photography are my own.
+This article was written in collaboration with Alaska Railroad, Kenai Fjords Tours by Pursuit, Philips Cruises & Tours, LLC, Ascending Path, and the Alyeska Resort.

 Unlike most places in the United States, Alaska is far, remote, and a bit tricky travel to.
 Even from Seattle, the closest possible big city in the US, a flight to Anchorage still rings in at more than 3 hours one way.
 But despite its remote location, over 1.5 million tourists travel to the 49th state each year, and this year, I was one of them.
 From the promise of abundant wildlife to the curiosity I had about glaciers, I jumped at the chance to visit Alaska, and spent 4 days exploring all over its south central region.
 It may be far, and it might take you a while to get there, but once you land, you’ll be hooked on Alaska’s beautiful landscapes, friendly people, and tasty food.
 Only have a long weekend to spare?
 No problem.
 Here’s a guide on how you can tour some of the best parts of south central Alaska in just 4 days.